 Visiting the pandas in Chengdu is often at the top of people’s China bucket lists, and we are no exception.
 We recently finally ticked visiting the pandas in China off our bucket list when we spent a fun and very cute morning with the pandas at the Chengdu Research Base of Giant Panda Breeding.

-While we would all love to visit pandas in the wild, there are less than 2,000 giant pandas in the wild in China today, spread between 26 nature reserves, and so for most people, the best opportunity to see the pandas in China is to visit the panda research centre in Chengdu.
+While we would all love to visit pandas in the wild, there are less than 2,000 giant pandas in the wild in China today, spread between 26 nature reserves.

 Due to damage to their natural habitat in the 1970s and 1980s, around 250 giant pandas starved to death in the Sichuan Province.
 The authorities managed to rescue 63 pandas and rehabilitate them before releasing them back to the wild, but chose six of these rescued wild giant pandas (3 male and 3 female) to initiate a breeding programme.
-And so in 1987, the Chengdu Research Base of Giant Panda Breeding was opened.
+And so in 1987, this Chengdu panda protection and research center was opened.

-Today the panda research and breeding centre in Chengdu boasts the world’s largest captive panda population and is one of China’s most popular tourist attractions.
+Today this Chengdu panda base boasts the world’s largest captive panda population and is one of the most popular tourist attractions in China.
 Here visitors can wander along the bamboo-lined pathways that meander through the park, alongside roaming peacocks and visit some of the 146 resident pandas in their spacious enclosures.

-Don’t expect to have the park to yourself though – this is one of China’s most popular tourist attractions and so you will be sharing the pandas with many other people!
+Don’t expect to have the park to yourself though – this is one of the most popular Chengdu tourist attractions and so you will be sharing the pandas with many other people!

-I have read criticism that visiting the pandas here at the Chengdu Research Base of Giant Panda Breeding is akin to visiting a zoo.
-And while it is true that you walk from one enclosure to another, the chance to see so many of these cute cuddly animals in one place is pretty special.
+I have read criticism that visiting the pandas here at the Chengdu panda breeding center is akin to visiting a zoo.
+And while it is true that you walk from one enclosure to another, the chance to see so many of these cute cuddly pandas in one place is pretty special.

-We also loved the opportunity to see all of the little pandas playing together – chasing one another up trees and tumbling around their playground with each other.
+We also loved the opportunity to see all of the baby pandas playing together – chasing one another up trees and tumbling around their playground with each other.

 - Increased the survival rate of giant panda cubs to over 90% (even 100% in recent years), compared to 34% pre-1990s.